 Friendship, Indiana - Yesterday on the National Muzzle Loading Rifle Association's skeet field, we were lucky enough to run into none other than NRA's Indiana Field Representative John Crone.

-Initially he blended in as just one of the guys.
-Just one of the many shooters here at the match.
-But soon enough we came to realize that this was a many we've met at a number of NRA events.
+Initially he blended in as just one of the guys; just one of the many shooters here at the match.
+But soon enough we came to realize that this was a man we've met at a number of NRA events.